jim-moser/zf2-validators-empty-or-test/README.md

 		EmptyValidator, OrChain, and VerboseOrChain validators given strings containing their names.</p>

-		<p>This package depends directly on jim-moser/zf2-validators-empty-or,
+		<p>Depends directly only on jim-moser/zf2-validators-empty-or and
-		zendframework/zend-modules, zendframework/zend-servicemanager, and
-		zendframework/zend-i18n.
-However it appears that zend-modules or its' dependencies has many dependencies on various zendframework packages not specified in their composer.json files.
-Thus in practice using jim-moser/zf2-validators-empty-or-plugin requires a dependency on
 		zendframework/zendframework.</p>

+		<p>The code provided by this package only depends directly on code and
+		classes provided by the jim-moser/zf2-validators-empty-or package and its' dependencies, and the zendframework/zend-modules package.
+However it appears that the code within zend-modules and/or its' dependencies has many dependencies on code and classes within various zendframework packages not specified as dependencies within the composer.json files of zend-modules and its' dependencies.
+To prevent this issue from causing problems, the jim-moser/zf2-validators-empty-or-plugin package was given
+		a dependency on the zendframework/zendframework package which installs all of Zend Framework 2.</p>
 	</dd>
 	<dt>jim-moser/zf2-validators-empty-or-plugin-test</dt>
 	<dd><p>Package containing unit tests for